logwet/hotpotato/README.md

   count!)
 * `GRASS` - If you haven't touched grass (short or tall, the kind that you have to shear) in the last minute, you die.
+* `BREAK` - If you haven't broken a block in the last 15 seconds, you die.

 ## Setup